ferodss/go-mailer/README.md

-Simple Go Mailer
+Simple Go SMTP Mailer
 ================

-Simple GoLang Mailer app to handle a "mail queue" JSON files based in a specific directory.
+Simple GoLang SMTP Mailer app to handle a "mail queue" JSON files based in a specific directory.

-This app use `config.json` file to determine the SMTP configurations and what directory should check for mail queue.
+This app use `config.conf` file to determine the SMTP configurations and what directory should check for mail queue.